hturner/pkg-dev-ctv/proposal.md

  attached packages, `session_info()` aims to highlight the key details for these packages, including where packages were installed from.
 However, the order of loading is lost as the packages are recorded alphabetically.
- - `r pkg("diffify")` facilitates comparison between different versions of CRAN packages, reporting changes in the NEWS, dependencies, namespace or functions.
- - `r pkg("pacs")` provides various utilities for managing packages, including `pac_timemachine()` to get the package version at a certain date, functions to compare the DESCRIPTION or NAMESPACE across versions, and `pac_deps_heavy()` to identify how heavy a package's forward dependencies are in terms of the number of forward dependencies they have.
- - `r pkg("remotes")` provides `install_version()` to install a particular
- version of a package, while `r pkg("dateback")` can be used to install packages based on a date or date range.
- - `r pkg("pkgndep")` provides tools to assess "dependency heaviness" (the number of forward dependencies added by depending on a new package) and provides suggestions for optimizing package dependencies.
+ - `r pkg("pacs")` and `r pkg("pkgndep")` provide tools to assess "dependency heaviness", i.e., the number of forward dependencies added by depending on a new package. `r pkg("pkgndep")` provides suggestions for optimizing package dependencies.
  - `r pkg("pkgdepends")` can be used to identify, visualise and install package dependencies, including those specified via `Remotes` in the DESCRIPTION, for packages on CRAN, Bioconductor, and git repositories.